 | Reference Number: KB-00874 Last Updated: 06-01-2015 10:36 AM

 The information in this article applies to:

-I have placed a terrain wall in my design, but can't seem to add a gate do it.
+I have placed a terrain wall in my design, but can't seem to add a gate to it.
 How do I do that?

-While in many ways a Terrain Wall acts like a fence and follows the contours of the terrain features, regions, and elevation lines that you have placed, it does not act like a fence in that you cannot place a gate directly into a Terrain Wall.
+While in many ways a Terrain Wall acts like a fence, and follows the contours of the terrain features, regions, and elevation lines that you have placed, however, it does not act like a fence in that you cannot place a gate directly into a Terrain Wall.

 In this tutorial we will walk through creating a Terrain wall and then placing a gate with columns on either side of it.